-Examples of CVR audio quality issues and possible causes thereof may be found in the document of the French Bureau d'Enquêtes et d'Analyses, titled 'Study on detection of audio anomalies on CVR recordings' and dated September 2015.
+Additional guidance material for performing the CVR recording inspection may be found in the document of the French Bureau d'Enquêtes et d'Analyses, titled 'Guidance on CVR recording inspection' and dated October 2018 or later.

-AMC1 SPO.GEN.145(f) Handling of flight recorder recordings: preservation, production, protection and use
+AMC1 SPO.GEN.145(f)(1) Handling of flight recorder recordings: preservation, production, protection and use

-USE OF CVR RECORDINGS FOR MAINTAINING OR IMPROVING SAFETY
+USE OF AUDIO RECORDINGS FOR MAINTAINING OR IMPROVING SAFETY

 - (a) The procedure related to the handling of cockpit voice recorder (CVR) recordings should be written in a document which should be signed by all parties (aircraft operator, crew members, maintenance personnel if applicable).
-This procedure should, as a minimum, define: - (1) the method to obtain the consent of all crew members and maintenance personnel concerned; - (2) an access and security policy that restricts access to CVR recordings and identified CVR transcripts to specifically authorised persons identified by their position; - (3) a retention policy and accountability, including the measures to be taken to ensure the security of the CVR recordings and CVR transcripts and their protection from misuse.
-The retention policy should specify the period of time after which CVR recordings and identified CVR transcripts are destroyed; and - (4) a description of the uses made of the CVR recordings and of their transcripts. - (b) Each time a CVR recording file is read out under the conditions defined by SPO.GEN.145(f)(1): - (1) parts of the CVR recording file that contain information with a privacy content should be deleted to the extent possible, and it should not be permitted that the detail of information with a privacy content is transcribed; - (2) the operator should retain, and when requested, provide to the competent authority: - (i) information on the use made (or the intended use) of the CVR recording; and - (ii) evidence that the persons concerned consented to the use made (or the intended use) of the CVR recording file.
+This procedure should, as a minimum, define: - (1) the method to obtain the consent of all crew members and maintenance personnel concerned; - (2) an access and security policy that restricts access to audio recordings from flight recorders and their transcripts to specifically authorised persons identified by their position; - (3) a retention policy and accountability, including the measures to be taken to ensure the security of audio recordings from flight recorders and transcripts thereof and their protection from misuse.
+The retention policy should specify the period of time after which such audio recordings and identified transcripts are destroyed; - (4) a description of the uses made of audio recordings from flight recorders and their transcripts; - (5) the participation of flight crew member representatives in the assessment of audio recordings from flight recorders and their transcripts; - (6) the conditions under which advisory briefing or remedial training should take place; this should always be carried out in a constructive and nonpunitive manner; and - (7) the conditions under which actions other than advisory briefing or remedial training may be taken for reasons of gross negligence or significant continuing safety concern. - (b) Each time a CVR recording file is read out under the conditions defined by SPO.GEN.145(f)(1):

-- (c) The person who fulfils the role of a safety manager should also be responsible for the protection and the use of the CVR recordings and the CVR transcripts. - (d) In case a third party is involved in the use of CVR recordings, contractual agreements with this third party should, when applicable, cover the aspects enumerated in (a) and (b).
+- (1) parts of the audio recording file that contain information with a privacy content should be deleted to the extent possible, and it should not be permitted that the detail of information with a privacy content is transcribed; - (2) the operator should retain, and when requested, provide to the competent authority: - (i) information on the use made (or the intended use) of the audio recording file; and - (ii) evidence that the persons concerned consented to the use made (or the intended use) of the audio recording file. - (c) The person who fulfils the role of a safety manager should be responsible for the protection and use of audio recordings from flight recorders and transcripts thereof, as well as for the assessment of issues and their transmission to the manager(s) responsible for the process concerned. - (d) In case a third party is involved in the use of audio recordings from flight recorders, contractual agreements with this third party should, when applicable, cover the aspects enumerated in (a) and (b).

-AMC2 SPO.GEN.145(f) Handling of flight recorder recordings: preservation, production, protection and use
+AMC2 SPO.GEN.145(f)(1a) Handling of flight recorder recordings: preservation, production, protection and use